Snapchat/KeyDB-docs/docs/config-file.md

 # PUBLISH __keyspace@0__:foo del
 # PUBLISH __keyevent@0__:del foo
 #
-# It is possible to select the events that Redis will notify among a set
+# It is possible to select the events that KeyDB will notify among a set
 # of classes.
 Every class is identified by a single character:
 #
 #  K     Keyspace events, published with __keyspace@<db>__ prefix.